DashieTM/pycol/documentation.typ

 #subsubsection[Agent]
 The Agent consists of a single class which is called agent as well.\
-Besides the methods it holds all important parameters for our AI.\
+Besides the methods, it holds all important parameters for our AI.\
 Those parameters are:
 - Epsilon: Controls how much percent of the AI actions should initially be random rather than predicted by the model.\
   This parameter is important as the AI has no idea what it should do at the beginning.\
-  As the AI learns over time this parameter value gets lowered after each game over.
+  As the AI learns over time, this parameter value gets lowered after each game over.

 - Gamma: The discount rate is a parameter that determines the relative importance of immediate rewards compared to future rewards.\
   It represents the extent to which the agent values immediate rewards over delayed rewards.\
   A discount rate close to 1 means the agent considers future rewards, while a discount rate closer to 0 places more emphasis on immediate rewards.

-- Memory: The memory is represented by a deque datastructure.\
+- Memory: The memory is represented by a deque data structure.\
   It is basically the memory of the AI where it can store current states, actions, rewards, next states and if it is currently in game over mode.

 - Model: This field holds an instance of the previously described Linear_QNet class.\